LSEG-API-Samples/Example.REDI.CSharp.Examples/SingleOptionsTrade/README.md

 * REDIPlus is installed
 * REDIPlus valid credentials are used to login
-* User has access to the REDI broker simulator route (for testing purposes)
+* A User has access to the REDI broker simulator route (for testing purposes)
 * Visual Studio 2017
 * REDIPlus API